Firescar96/eth-macrophage/README.md

 Alternatively it may be easier to use my docker container.
 New docker releases will lag slightly behind my rate of development.

 #### Execution
-`docker run --rm -P --net host -ti firescar96/eth-macrophage bash`
+`docker run --rm -P --net host -ti firescar96/eth-macrophage:<tag> bash` For <tag> choose either `client` or `server`.
+The versions are very similar, but optimized for running on a weak computer vs a more powerful server respectively.

 For persistent storage of the blockchain I perfer to mount my local ethereum directory.
 Change the mount point to a different directory if you have anything you care about (like all your ether) in `$HOME/.ethereum`.